 - (c) Sources and levels of margins, incorporated into the gross premiums determined in § 2B(3)(b) above that are the basis for the statement in § 2B(1)(a) of the actuarial certification and an explanation of the analysis and testing performed in determining the sufficiency of the margins.
-Significant deviations in margins between ages, sexes, plans or states must be clearly described.
-Significant deviations in margins are other than those produced utilizing generally accepted actuarial methods for smoothing and interpolating gross premium scales; - (d) (i) A complete description of those situations, if any, where the difference between the gross premium and the net valuation premium for renewal years is not sufficient to cover expected renewal expenses; and - (ii) A table of sample ages and coverages demonstrating the extent and the results of this review; - (e) A complete description of any morbidity improvement assumption used in pricing or reserves for the product together with the rationale for the assumption and its effect on premium and reserve levels; and
+Deviations in margins between ages, sexes, plans or states must be clearly described.
+Deviations in margins are other than those produced utilizing generally accepted actuarial methods for smoothing and interpolating gross premium scales: - (d) A demonstration that the gross premiums include the minimum composite margin specified in § 2B(1)(d); - (e) (i) A complete description of those situations, if any, where the difference between the gross premium and the net valuation premium for renewal years is not sufficient to cover expected renewal expenses; and - (ii) A table of sample ages and coverages demonstrating the extent and the results of this review: - (f) A complete description of any morbidity improvement assumption used in pricing or reserves for the product together with the rationale for the assumption and its effect on premium and reserve levels; and